Chase Premier Plus Checking account review

 Yes.
 Chase also offers a range of business services, including:

 - Business checking accounts.
-Various business checking accounts to help you handle your financial cash flow.
+Chase offers three business checking accounts to help you handle your financial cash flow.
 Their most recent checking account is the Chase Business Complete Banking℠ account.

 - Merchant services.
 Chase offers products that allow businesses to accept payments online, in store or on the go.